 – Title of section 13.2.2.1 “Principles for the adoption of a new or revised Recommendation” could be reworded to “General considerations on the adoption of a new or revised Recommendation”.

-3 Next steps
+3 Steps taken by the RAG

-In order for administrations to continue the discussions and work on a possible revision of Resolution ITU-R 1, RAG may establish a Correspondence Group on this topic with similar Terms of Reference as those adopted by the 2012 session of the RAG (see Annex).
+In order for administrations to continue the discussions and work on a possible revision of Resolution ITU-R 1, RAG has established a Correspondence Group on this topic and adopted Terms of Reference (see nnex).
+ITU-R members are encouraged to submit their input to the Chairman of the Group.

 ANNEX